Azure-Samples/netappfiles-powershell-snapshot-policy-script-sample/README.md

 products:
 - azure
 - azure-netapp-files
-description: "This project demonstrates how to create and update a Snapshot Policy for Microsoft.NetApp resource provider using PowerShell SDK.
+description: "This project demonstrates how to create and update a Snapshot Policy for Microsoft.NetApp resource provider using PowerShell module.
 ---

-# Azure NetAppFiles SDK Sample - Snapshot Policy for .NETCore
+# Azure NetAppFiles Script Sample - Snapshot Policy for PowerShell

 This project demonstrates how to use a PowerShell sample script to create and update a Snapshot Policy for the Microsoft.NetApp resource provider.